-The keto diet restricts most things sweet, including sugar, sweeteners like honey, maple syrup, and agave, as well as recommending minimal fruit.
-Luckily, there are some diet-friendly sweeteners on the market that won't take your body out of ketosis.
-Options like stevia, monk fruit, xylitol, and various blends are popular choices for sweetening up dishes without spiking your blood sugar.
+The keto diet restricts most things sweet, including cane sugar, sweeteners like honey, maple syrup, and agave.
+Luckily, there are some keto-friendly sweeteners on the market.
+Options like stevia, monk fruit, xylitol, and various blends are popular choices.
 You can find these keto sweeteners in some supermarkets, health food stores, and online.

 For your next gathering, special occasion, or when your sweet tooth strikes, make one of these delicious keto dessert recipes for a treat that everyone will love.

 Whether you're planning a big Thanksgiving meal or just in the mood for a little fall spice, keto pumpkin pie is sure to please.
 Sweetened with erythritol, the filling is made with canned pumpkin, so you can enjoy this dessert all year long.
 A homemade pie crust made with coconut flour is tender and flaky.
 Serve topped with whipped cream—either omit the usual sugar or replace with a few pinches of keto-friendly sweetener.

 These double-chocolate keto cookies are the perfect end to a meal.
 Rich, sweet, and studded with flakes of salt, they're the perfect chocolate treat.
 The chewy texture and lightly nutty flavor comes from almond flour, a high-protein, gluten-free alternative to all-purpose flour.
 Add finely chopped nuts for a little crunch.